 Adapted Out: Given the "real-world" feel the story is going for, the Biju aren't going to show up at all (so no snarky Nine-tails Fox, for instance).
 Word of God also confirms that Madara will not make an appearance in the story (although he is briefly mentioned as the founder of the Uchiha Zaibatsu in this universe).

 You, as a parent, getting word (after the fact, at that) that your child has been grievously injured while at a venue where he/she was supposed to be safe.
 When Ino's parents are informed that she was savagely beaten up by Aoi during Sasuke's tournament, Mrs. Yamanaka proceeds to yell at Sasuke for letting it happen under his watch.

 Your child is kidnapped from school while waiting to be picked up, and one of the abductors is someone with a grudge against you, the parent.
-This is exactly what happens to Hanabi, with one of the abductors being a Hyuga Corp employee who was only recently fired by Hiashi prior to the abduction.
+Hanabi gets nabbed from school, and one of the abductors is an ex-Hyuga Corp employee who was fired by Hiashi prior to the abduction.

 Your child is physically tortured almost to death.
 Naruto suffers this by Akatsuki's hand, and Kushina has a Heroic BSOD when she sees the end result.